The Right Way to Expand a Too-Short Piece of Writing

 Your first task is to establish whether or not the work is, in fact, complete.

 Your writing might not be too short, after all.
 Perhaps you’ve written a fantastic novella, and there’s not really any scope to expand it (even if that means that it’s going to be tough to get publishers to take it on).
-Maybe you could use that 1,000 word short story for a different competition.

 It’s tough – really tough – to be objective about your own work.
 If you’re concerned that a piece isn’t quite working at its current length, ask a friend (ideally a fellow writer) to take a look.
 See whether they think it’s rushed or incomplete.

-Don’t Pad it Out
+Don’t Pad Your Writing

 Some writers manage to add more words without adding any substance: instead of expanding a too-short piece, they pad.
 They lengthen it by adding “fluff” – unnecessary, unwarranted material that weakens what they’ve written instead of strengthening it.